jasonish/stamusctl/README.md

 - manage Stamus stack configuration
 - deploy Stamus stack

-stamusd is a deamon that provides a REST API with functionalities similar to stamusctl.
+stamusd is a daemon that provides a REST API with functionalities similar to stamusctl.
 You can find its documentation [here](./cmd/daemon/docs/swagger.json).

 ## Installation